cadullms/wsl-dev/README.md

       * Parameterizing the test so that it can work with different URLs.
       * Running the load test in an actual load test service like [Azure Load Testing Service](https://docs.microsoft.com/en-us/azure/load-testing/overview-what-is-azure-load-testing).
       * Automating the process including pipelines creating the infrastructure, deploying the latest version of the application and running the load test (among other test types)...

+## More to explore...
+* Running this in containers.
+Can a ``.devcontainer`` run GUI apps as well?
+* Exploring the git integration.
+* Installing VS Code extensions exclusively for this distro.